hex007/pifm_server/README.md

         curl http://raspberrypi.local:8080/api/clear

 #### Subscription management

-Changes in the player state can be subscribed using:
+Changes in the player state can be subscribed to using:

      curl http://raspberrypi.local:8080/api/subscribe?port=$PORT

 Once a user is subscribed to the player, every state change is reported to the subscriber at the port requested `$PORT`.
-The client machine must have a server running to accept status updates.
+The IP address is the same as the one requesting the subscription .The client machine must have a server running to accept status updates.
 If the status update request from the RPi to client fails then the client is automatically unsubscribed from the stats updates.

 To manually request for unsubscription send request: